Biancaa-R/python-file-handling-binary-/README.md

 the binary file used in question1, update a binary file is class.dat the binary file used in other programes are studrec.dat

+In question 2.py there also a situvation is solved, Its a program to print the words with length less than 4, their count in a TEXT file.

 (THIS CODE IS TARGETTED FOR ABSOLUTE BEGINERS)
 # Thank you for reading